Liamb17/CodeInstitute-M1/README.md

 ### As a new customer:
 * I wish to easily identify what the business does and offers.
-* I would like to contact bcoding to discuss how they can help with my website.
+* I would like to contact B-Coding to discuss how they can help with my website.
 * I want to be able to easily see what software the company works with.

 ## Structure of the website